Integrating Tailwind CSS in Blazor

 The CSS part link

 The next step is to create a CSS file where you import the Tailwind CSS building blocks.
-I recommend creating a tailwind.css file in the Styles folder, but you're free to choose any other location and name.
+I recommend creating a tailwind.css file in the Styles folder (you probably need to create this folder as well), but you're free to choose any other location and name.

-With the tailwind.config.js file and the styles in Styles/tailwind.css in ready you can now run the Tailwind CLI to build the CSS file, where you pass the created file as input and specify the output file.
+With the initial setup complete, you can now use the Tailwind CLI again to generate the CSS file.
+Using tailwindcss you can specify the input file and the output file.
 The output file usually goes into the wwwroot folder, so it can be served by the application.

-After running this command, you should see the styles.css file in the wwwroot folder.
-Lastly, import this css file in your App.blazor file.
+After running this command, you should see the styles.css file within the existing wwwroot folder.
+Lastly, if you're using Blazor Server, import this generated css file in your App.blazor file.

 Tailwind CSS Optimizations link